-A localized bulge in the abdomen or groin caused by a hernia is a common problem that can often be harmless and pain-free, but can at times bring discomfort and pain.
+A localized bulge in the abdomen or groin caused by a hernia is a common problem; it can often be harmless and pain-free, but can, at times, bring discomfort and pain.

-In this article we investigate what a hernia is, the common causes of hernia and the treatments that can be carried out to treat them.
+In this article, we investigate what a hernia is, the common causes of hernia, and the treatments that can be used to treat them.

-Here are some key points about hernia.
-More detail and supporting information is in the body of this article.
+Here are some key points about hernias.
+More detail and supporting information is in the main article.

-- Hernias often produce no troublesome symptoms, but some abdominal complaints may signal a serious problem.
+- Hernias often produce no troublesome symptoms, but abdominal complaints may signal a serious problem

-- Inguinal hernia surgery is more common in childhood and old age, while the likelihood of femoral hernia surgery increases throughout life.13
+- Inguinal hernia surgery is more common in childhood and old age, while the likelihood of femoral hernia surgery increases throughout life

 What is a hernia?